Hyperbolicity in presence of a large local system: Introduction

-\begin{thmintro} Let $X$ be a projective complex algebraic variety.
-Assume that for every integral closed subvariety $Z \hookrightarrow X$ there exists a complex local system on $X$ whose pull-back to the normalization of $Z$ is not isotrivial\footnote{A local system on an algebraic variety $X$ is called isotrivial if it becomes trivial on a finite étale cover of $X$.}.
-Then $X$ satisfies Conjecture \ref{Lang conjecture}. \end{thmintro}
+Recall that a complex local system $\cL$ on a proper complex algebraic variety is large if for every integral closed subvariety $Z \hookrightarrow X$ the pull-back of $\cL$ to the normalization of $Z$ is non-isotrivial\footnote{A local system on an algebraic variety $X$ is called isotrivial if it becomes trivial on a finite étale cover of $X$.}.
+Equivalently, the Galois \'etale cover $\tilde{X}^\cL \to X$ associated to the kernel of the monodromy representation of $\cL$ does not have any positive-dimensional compact complex subspaces, cf. Proposition \ref{covering associated to a large local system}.
+This holds, for example, when the complex analytic space $ \tilde{X}^\cL$ is Stein, and turns out to be equivalent at least when $X$ is smooth \cite{Eyssidieux-reductive, EKPR}. \\

+There is also the slightly weaker notion of bigness for complex local systems, which has the advantage of being a birationally invariant property.
+A complex local system $\cL$ on a connected normal projective complex algebraic variety is said to be big (or generically large in the terminology of Koll\'ar \cite{Kollar-Shafarevich}) if there exists a countable collection of proper closed subvarieties $D_i \subsetneq X$ such that, for every irreducible closed subvariety $Z \hookrightarrow X$ not contained in $\cup_i D_i$, the pull-back of $\cL$ to the normalization of $Z$ is non-isotrivial.